valhuber/python-rules/README.md

 is a substantial portion of the effort, typically nearly half.
-Such backend logic is often performed in triggers, or `before_flush` - multi-table derivation and constraint logic, and actions such as sending mail or messages .
+Such backend logic is often performed in triggers, or `before_flush` - multi-table derivation and constraint logic, and actions such as sending mail or messages.

 The prevailing assumption is that such *domain-specific logic must surely be domain-specfic code.*  This project introduces a *declarative